lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   <tr>
     <td style = "border-style: none"><p>
 Jesus, Jesus, Jesus
-There's just something about that name
+<br>There's just something about that name
-Master, Savior, Jesus,
+<br>Master, Savior, Jesus,
-Like the fragrance after the rain
+<br>Like the fragrance after the rain
-Jesus, Jesus, Jesus
+<br>Jesus, Jesus, Jesus
-Let all Heaven and earth proclaim
+<br>Let all Heaven and earth proclaim
-Kings and kingdoms will all pass away
+<br>Kings and kingdoms will all pass away
-But there's something about that name
+<br>But there's something about that name
     </p></td>
     <td style = "border-style: none"><p>
     </p></td>